 You’ve likely heard the hype about Audible.
+It’s a great deal for those who rely more on the audio format than reading a hard copy.
 You can have books read aloud to you while you do just about anything.
 Multi-tasking and using technology are great, but is Audible worth it?

 There’s a monthly fee whether you use the service or not.
 Many people wonder if it’s yet another membership scam that they’ll pay for and never use.